stanford-rc/www.sherlock.stanford.edu/src/docs/software/containers/singularity.md

     This example shows how to use Singularity interactively, but Singularity containers can be run in batch jobs as well.

-The first step is to request an interactive shell, and to load the singularity module.
-Singularity images can be pulled directly from the compute nodes, and Singularity uses multiple CPU cores when assembling the image, so requesting multiple cores in your job can make the pull operation faster:
+The first step is to request an interactive shell.
+Singularity images can be pulled directly on compute nodes, and Singularity uses multiple CPU cores when assembling the image, so requesting multiple cores in your job can make the pull operation faster:

 ``` shell
 $ srun -c 4 --pty bash